peakhunt/stm32f103rct6_audio/README.md

 ## Current Status
 15th, August, 2018

 All right.
-With oscilloscope at work, I was able to very Input/Output.
+With oscilloscope at work, I was able to verify Input/Output.
 In the picture below, yellow is ADC input and green is DAC output.
 ![Measure](doc/oscilloscope.jpg "oscilloscope")